Designed for history lovers, this tour takes you to a three historic places!

 Pickup included

-A small break with a refreshing drink and an intriguing story of the history of Kaštela followed by a visit to the Vitturi castle.
+Break time with a refreshing drink and an intriguing story of the history of Kaštela followed by a visit to the Vitturi castle.

 Split is a stunning coastal city in Croatia, known for its rich history, vibrant culture, and breathtaking Adriatic Sea views.
 The city is home to the impressive Diocletian's Palace, a UNESCO World Heritage site, and offers a blend of ancient Roman architecture and modern Mediterranean charm.